softlayer/softlayer-object-storage-php/README.markdown

 # Install
-Unzip the files and make sure to include lib/ObjectStorage/Util.php once somewhere your script
+Unzip the files and make sure to include lib/ObjectStorage/Util.php once somewhere in your script

 # Requirements
     * Mandatory